1id-presales/Automation-OneLogin-SH/Terraform/UserMigration/Migrate_From_Auth0/README.md

 # How To Instructions

 This example will create 4 **Smart Hook Environment Variables** and **a User Migration Smart Hook** in your target OneLogin environment. <br>
-This example will deploy a **minimum viable Smart Hook** to your environment that will simply passthrough all authentication traffic un-modified. <br>
+This example will deploy a **migrate users from auth0** Smart Hook to your environment that will make an API call to the specified Auth0 environment to validate any credentials entered into the OneLogin Hosted Login page (Where the user does not already exist in the OneLogin environment) and if valiated successfully will create a new user record in OneLogin using claims in the ID Token recieved from the Auth0 environment. <br>
 This example Smart Hook will execute anytime any users in your OneLogin environment attempt to login. <br>
 Please ensure to **delete any existing User Migration Smart Hooks** that may have been **manually** applied to your target OneLogin environment **before** you try to run this example otherwise you will get an error <br>